-- 1. that the defendant threatened the plaintiff with harm or violence; - 2. the threat was made with the intention to threaten or scare the plaintiff, applying a subjective test of intention; and - 3. it is irrelevant whether the defendant intended to go through with the threat it is about the plaintiff's perception (such perception considered objectively).
+- 1. that the defendant threatened the plaintiff with harm or violence, be it through words or actions.
+Breathing into the phone was enough to establish a 'threat' in R v Ireland [1998] AC 147; - 2. the threat was made with the intention to threaten or scare the plaintiff, applying a subjective test of intention; and - 3. it is irrelevant whether the defendant intended to go through with the threat it is about the plaintiff's perception (such perception considered objectively).